Dave's Travel Pages

 How to keep safe in Athens

-So, whilst I think the chances of the average visitor to Athens being pick-pocketed or robbed are very low, it would be remiss of me not to offer some practical advice on how to keep safe in Athens.
+So, whilst I think the chances of the average visitor to Athens city center being pick-pocketed or robbed are very low, it would be remiss of me not to offer some practical advice on how to keep safe in Athens.

 These travel tips will help you avoid scams, let you know which areas to avoid at night, and inform you as to different scenarios where you should pay extra attention.